chung-leong/react-seq/examples/wordpress/README.md

 ```

 First, it calls `useWordPressPosts` to obtain a set of data retrieval functions.
 It then calls `useProgressive` with
 an anonymous async function.
-This function is expected to set up the generators to be used and configure the operation.
+This function is expected to set up the necessary generators and configure the operation.
 It gets a number of config functions from React-seq by the way of destructuring.
 We use `fallback` to set a placeholder.
 We use `type` to indicate the target component.
 We call `usable` once to tell `useProgressive` that all props should
 be considered usable even when empty, then a second time, to put a minimum on `articles`.
 We want to have at least one